TheWillMundy/CapitolGains/tests/README.md

 - Tests use real API calls to ensure actual functionality
 - Requires valid Congress.gov API key
 - Tests will be skipped if API key is not available
+- Playwright is used for browser automation in tests, ensure it is set up correctly